mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

   #.
 For :math:`n = 13, 15` and :math:`21` determine which of :math:`3,4` and :math:`5` are units in :math:`\mathbb{Z}_{n}`.
 When you find a unit, determine its inverse and compare this to the output of :math:`xgcd(a,n)`.
 Try to explain this relationship.

   #.
-Use SageMath to determine whether the following Rings are fields.
+Use Sage to determine whether the following Rings are fields.
 For each  example, describe the unit group using generators and relations.

      a) :math:`\mathbb{Z}_{1091}`
      b) :math:`\mathbb{Z}_{1047}`